 Rolex launched the Datejust in 1945 as an all-purpose daily watch.
 It marked the brand’s 40th anniversary, but the bigger point was function.
 Rolex introduced it as the first self-winding, waterproof, chronometer wristwatch with a date window.
 When the Cyclops lens arrived in 1953, the basic Datejust formula was already set.

-Datejust fits the buyer who wants one watch that works in almost every setting without much effort.
-It wears well with either formal or casual clothes, which is why so many people start here.
+The Datejust fits the buyer who wants one watch that works in almost every setting without much effort.
+It wears well with formal or casual clothes, which is why so many people start here.
 Current models still play that role, with 100 meters of water resistance and a wide range of sizes, materials, bezels, bracelets, and dials.

 Collectors prefer the Datejust because the line has depth without becoming complex.
-You can go vintage with pie pan dials and older four-digit references or stay modern with cleaner cases and updated movements.
+You can go vintage with pie pan dials and older four-digit references, or stay modern with cleaner cases and updated movements.
 What holds the Datejust line together is consistency.

 Omega Aqua Terra vs Rolex Datejust: Most Notable Differences